 “It sounds like they are pretty serious about it then,” Todd said.
 “What about Eddie and Jamie?”

-“I think they are already engaged but haven’t made it official, yet,” I said.
+“I think they're already engaged but haven’t made it official, yet,” I said.
 Seeing the look of surprise on the guys’ faces, I elaborated, “I overheard Eddie talking about their wedding plans yesterday with Jamie.
-When they saw me coming down the stairs they suddenly stop talking so I am sure they haven’t announced it to anyone.”
+When they saw me coming down the stairs they suddenly stop talking so I'm sure they haven’t announced it to anyone.”

 Rick and I finished cooking breakfast while Todd and Zach finished making lunch for us and our guests and packed it into several coolers to be loaded on the boats.
 With the table set for breakfast, we went upstairs to wake the boys and get them ready for the day.
 Zach and Todd turned into Cameron and Skye’s room while we went into the twins’ bedroom.

 I love living next door to Zach and Todd.
-We live like members of an extended family instead of being just good neighbors.
+We live like members of an extended family, instead of being just good neighbors.
 They have rooms at our house so they stay with us any time they want and we have rooms at their house.
-Mostly, I am glad that the children have the benefit of being raised by four parents instead of two.
+Mostly, I'm glad the children have the benefit of being raised by four parents instead of two.
 Fortunately, all four of us have very similar ideas about raising children so we have had minimal differences of opinion.

 We walked into the boys’ room.
 Rick flipped on the light and said, “Good morning boys.
 It’s time to get up.”